Rashed-alothman/Snatch/README.md

-# Universal Downloader
+# Snatch

 ## Overview

-Universal Downloader is a cross-platform tool that helps you download and convert both videos and audio from multiple sites, such as YouTube, Vimeo, Twitter, TikTok, Instagram, Twitch, and more.
-It supports features like concurrent downloads, high-quality audio extraction, and flexible output formats to streamline your media workflow.
+Snatch is a powerful and user-friendly tool for downloading media content from various online platforms.
+With support for multiple sites, high-quality audio extraction, and flexible output formats, Snatch makes it easy to download videos and audio from your favorite websites.

 ## Features